-The California Department of Business Oversight (DBO) supervises, licenses and regulates a variety of financial institutions, including some real estate mortgage loan originators (MLOs) holding a Nationwide Multistate (or Mortgage) Listing System & Registry (NMLS) license.
+The California Department of Business Oversight (DBO) supervises, licenses and regulates a variety of financial institutions, including some real estate mortgage loan originators (MLOs) holding a Nationwide Multistate (or Mortgage) Licensing System & Registry (NMLS) license.
 Alongside the California Department of Real Estate (DRE), the DBO shares the responsibility of overseeing MLOs depending on their license use.

 The DBO publishes a monthly bulletin updating the public on the latest DBO news.
 Here’s a rundown of May’s most important DBO happenings.